-- 1. Barrier Quality elements definition: - I. Effectiveness: Extent to which the Barrier can mitigate (reduce likelihood/ severity) the risk. - II.
-Cost-Benefit: Extent to which the perceived benefits of the Barrier outweigh the costs. - III.
-Practicality: Extent to which the Barrier can be implemented, in terms of technology, financial and administrative resources. - IV.
-Acceptability: Extent to which the Barrier is consistent with other stakeholders' paradigms or requirements. - V. Enforceability: Extent to which the Barrier can be monitored or surveyed for compliance/ implementation. - VI.
-Durability: Extent to which the Barrier will be sustainable. - 2.
-Given number value of each quality elements 3 to 0 (highest 3 to lowest 0 marks). - 3.
-Find correlated BSV from total barrier quality value (TBQV) range referring to fig. a columns 1 and 4.
+1. Barrier Quality elements definition:

+- i.
+Effectiveness: Extent to which the Barrier can mitigate (reduce likelihood/ severity) the risk. - ii.
+Cost-Benefit: Extent to which the perceived benefits of the Barrier outweigh the costs. - iii.
+Practicality: Extent to which the Barrier can be implemented, in terms of technology, financial and administrative resources. - iv.
+Acceptability: Extent to which the Barrier is consistent with other stakeholders' paradigms or requirements. - v.
+Enforceability: Extent to which the Barrier can be monitored or surveyed for compliance/ implementation. - vi.
+Durability: Extent to which the Barrier will be sustainable. - vii.
+Disinclination / Unintended consequences/ Escalation factor: extent of not introducing unintended hazards as a result of the mitigating actions being put in place.